 When your financial statements have been reviewed and evaluated by an external source, your business will have more credibility in the marketplace than those who have not.
 Lenders, investors, and potential clients will all be more confident in a company that has been externally audited.

 It's also been seen that businesses are typically more able to attract better terms, such as on a loan if your business has externally audited financial statements.
-They provide some level of security to the lender that the accounts are error-free, and your business has not committed any fraud.
+They provide some level of security to the lender that the accounts are error-free, and your business has not committed any fraud and tax scam.

 Gaining this kind of favorable reputation is a long process that should be taken seriously for the most efficient long-term performance of your company.
 Some experts have stated that having a favorable reputation, like keeping your financial statements clean, will lead to more favorable outcomes.
 These can include:

 - Customers may be willing to pay higher prices to a company with a stellar reputation

 - It may be easier to attract new and better clients based on your reputation

 - Investors will be more attracted to a company with solid financials.

 Although it may come at a cost, in the beginning, building an excellent reputation is a part of your brand that will have a significant impact on the long-term success of your business.
 It’s an intangible asset that could increase your company’s value and increase your opportunities for future, sustainable success.

 4. Improve Your Efficiency